National Invitational Volleyball Championship

-The National Invitational Volleyball Championship is an NCAA Division I women's college volleyball postseason tournament sponsored by the American Volleyball Coaches Association (AVCA) and operated by Triple Crown Sports.
+The National Invitational Volleyball Championship (NIVC) is an NCAA Division I women's college volleyball postseason tournament sponsored by the American Volleyball Coaches Association (AVCA) and operated by Triple Crown Sports.
 Its original incarnation ran from 1989–95.
 After a 22-year hiatus, it was revived in 2017.
+In 2025, it was announced that the tournament was being suspended.

 History

 The NCAA began sponsoring women's college volleyball championships in 1981, replacing the AIAW as the highest-level governing body for the sport.
 The 1981 tournament consisted of 20 teams.

 In the first few years, the NCAA field was composed largely of teams from the southwest and west coast, but the sport grew in nationwide popularity in the 1980s.
 By 1988, the NCAA tournament had expanded to 32 teams.
 However, there were 29 women's volleyball conferences in 1988 and only 16 were represented in the tournament.

 The idea for the National Invitational Volleyball Championship was hatched that fall by a trio of volleyball coaches from schools belonging to unrepresented conferences: Brenda Williams from UAB, Charlie Daniel from Western Kentucky, and Geri Polvino from Eastern Kentucky.
 Williams and Polvino were frustrated that their teams had each won conference titles but could not play postseason volleyball because the NCAA didn't invite them, so they created a second-tier postseason volleyball tournament, the Women's Invitational Volleyball Championship, to debut in 1989.

 The 1989 tournament was held in four regional pools of four teams each, with a playoff for the pool winners.
 Wisconsin won the trophy that year, and the idea was such a success that the next year's tournament was held at the University of Tennessee, an extra team was added to each pool, and attendance increased tenfold from 500 to 5,000.
 In 1991, the tournament was renamed the National Invitational Volleyball Championship, and by 1992 it was so popular that it was moved to the Municipal Auditorium in Kansas City, a 7,300-seat arena.
 The NIVC held its tournament there for the last four years of its initial existence.